The UNESCO World Heritage-listed Great Barrier Reef stretches like a kaleidoscopic ribbon down the coast of Queensland.

 Two World Heritage-listed landscapes — the Wet Tropics rainforest and Great Barrier Reef — sit side by side in Tropical North Queensland, and you can see them both on a tour of the Daintree region from Cairns.
 Cape Tribulation is where the rainforest literally reaches out to caress the reef, and Kulki Lookout provides a view of both the forest-clad coastline and fringing reef just offshore.
 It’s one of the most beautiful vistas in the country.

 9. Delve into the deep at Cairns Aquarium

 It’s possible to immerse yourself in the magnificence of the reef and see incredible marine life without actually leaving the Cairns city centre.
 The state-of-the-art, privately-owned Cairns Aquarium takes guests on a fascinating journey through a progression of North Queensland water-based ecosystems.
 It’s a rare opportunity to view sea creatures that reside along the deep ribbon reefs (some of which would be a little nerve-wracking to bump into in the wild!).
 Groupers, cownose rays, mantas and reef sharks perform a mesmerising ballet in the 10-metre-high Deep Reef tank.

 Indigenous artist Brian Robinson’s iconic Woven Fish sculptures flit above the shimmering surface of the Cairns Esplanade Lagoon, invoking a sense of connection with the nearby reef.
 Overlooking the Coral Sea, this popular recreational facility is a delightful spot to splash about or just put in some serious towel time.

-Do you have any suggestions to add to our list of ways to explore the Great Barrier Reef from Cairns?
+Do you have any suggestions to add to our list of ways to see the Great Barrier Reef from Cairns?
 We would love to hear from you.
 Please leave a comment below.